are an American invention and

 on the image to see the scene on Youtube.

 is a silent film.
-I haven't watched it yet, but plan to
+I have not watched it yet, but plan to

-so that I can see if Manhattans are drank in the film.
+so that I can see if Manhattans are drunk in the film.
 I'm

 curious because America was in prohibition from 1920-1933